Hello and welcome to my profile.

 6. Creates Several Scenarios for Present Choices

-In the early years of recovery, I often asked myself, “What now?” and “Where do I go from here?”
+In the early years of therapy, I often asked myself, “What now?” and “Where do I go from here?”
 You can take your questions to psychodrama therapy, and everyone can act out several scenarios.
 As you watch the situations played out in front of you, you can decide what to do next.

 7. Boosts Self-Esteem